whowechina/chu_pico/README.md

 This is not necessary for Chu Pico.
 But some people may prefer the traditional IR air tower, especially when they're using Chu Pico design for a full-sized controller.
 So hereby I provide the IR air tower design, with a pair of air tower PCBs and the firmware support.
 1. First, you need to order the sensor PCBs, the gerber file is `Production\PCB\chu_air_v*.zip`.
 It's for both sides of the air tower.
-2. Order the components, they're marked in the schematic.
-Then solder them to the PCB following the silkscreen.
+2. Solder components to the PCB following the silkscreen.
+About the components, see the notes below.
 3. For left side PCB, use J1 to connect to the Raspberry Pi Pico, and for the right side PCB, use J2.
 GPIO 3 -> A, GPIO 4 -> B, GPIO 5 -> C, ADC 0 (GPIO 26) -> Right S, ADC 1 (GPIO 27) -> Left S.
   <img src="doc/air_tower_wiring.png" width="25%"> <img src="doc/chu_air_pcb.png" width="70%">